samouri/kinja-api/README.md

 Predicting Gawker
 ===================

-To follow is a list of the directory structure and the meaning behind it:
+To follow is an outline of the directory structure and a description of its components:

 1. Dataset
-    1.a Inputs
+    1.a Input
-    1.b Outputs
+    1.b Output
     2.c Scripts
 2. Machine Learning
 3. Preprocessing

-Datasets
+Dataset
 ----------
-This folder contains three folders within it.
-All of the files within it are related to generating the dataset or the graphs.
-This means downloading html, scraping, etc.
+This folder contains This means downloading html, scraping, etc.

-    Inputs
+    Input
     -------
-    This has all of the text files that we generated that act as inputs to scripts.
-Really just the URLs for gawker articles

-    Outputs
+    Contains article url files used as input to the scripts.

+    Output
     --------
-    This is where all of the outputs from the scripts when.
-For example all of the htmls, the linkgraph, articles.json, etc.
+    Contains the json representation of our dataset (articles_labeled.json), and other files used to create the full dataset.
+These are the results of the script files.
+Files in the Output folder are generally used for processing in our attempts in Machine Learning.

     Scripts
     --------
-    This is where we placed all of the bash and ruby scripts that performed all of the work.
+    Contains bash and ruby scripts used to build the dataset and graphs.

-    htmls.sh  --> downloads all of the html when given the url-list htmlsWatir.rb --> deprecated file.
-Was a proposed solution to the viewcounts issue.
-By using a chromium webdriver to run the AJAX and wait for viewcounts to exist urls.sh   --> generates the url list from the sitemap scrape.rb --> scrapes all of the html viewcounts.sh --> dowmloads all of the viewcounts and prints to stdout in json format generate_linkgraph.rb --> reads through htmls and generates a directed graph where nodes are articles and edges are links between them add_viewcounts.rb/add_weekend_hour.rb --> adds to articles.json extra data
+    * htmls.sh  				Downloads all of the html when given the url-list.

+    * htmlsWatir.rb 			(Deprecated file) Was a proposed solution to the viewcounts issue.
+By using a chromium webdriver to run the AJAX and wait for viewcounts to exist.

+    * urls.sh   				Generates list of article urls from the sitemap.

+    * scrape.rb 				Scrapes article html for relevant article characteristics.

+    * viewcounts.sh 			Dowmloads viewcounts for every article and prints to stdout in json format.

+    * generate_linkgraph.rb 	Reads through htmls and generates a directed graph where nodes are articles and edges are links between them.

+    * add_viewcounts.rb 		Adds article view counts to article dataset.
+Each article is given the number of views it received.
+    							Usese the result from viewcounts.sh.

+    * add_weekend_hour.rb 		Adds to time information to article dataset.
+Article objects are given a boolean describing whether they were published on a weekend and the hour in which they were published on a 24-hour clock.

 Preprocessing and Dataset Analysis
 -------------
-This folder contains the Python files that were used to create and analyze tag and link networks and to preprocess the data.
+Contains the Python files that were used to create and analyze tag and link networks and to preprocess the data.

 Machine Learning
 ---------------
 This folder contains all of the work we did to create machine learning algorithms to predict viewcount based on article features

 dataset.py --> A file we included in every other file.
 It imports the dataset and provides helper functions to access it in useful ways pipeline.py --> Our most thourough attempt at utilizing all of the features